 STEP 1 – DETERMINE WHAT YOU NEED YOUR OET TEST FOR

 You need to be sure about what you need your OET test for – migration, further studies, registration with a healthcare board, etc. You have to find out the minimum score you need for your test as well as any other conditions.
 For instance, different healthcare boards around the world will have their own conditions.
 Some may allow you to combine your results from 2 OET test sittings, while others may not.
-You can find out more about this here.
+You can find out more about combining OET test results here.

 Next, take note that there are 12 professions under OET and you will need to decide which one you are going to register under.
 Here are the 12 OET professions.
 Make sure you choose the correct one for your purpose.